FI-modules and stability for representations of symmetric groups: -modules FI -modules and graded FI-modules

-\begin{theorem}[{\bf Algebras generated by finite type FI-modules}] Let $V$ be a graded FI-module of finite type supported in positive grades, and let $A$ be a graded FI-algebra generated by $V$.
-Then $A$ is of finite type.
-If $V$ has slope $\leq m$, then $A$ has slope $\leq m$. \end{theorem} \begin{proof} This is an immediate corollary of Proposition~\ref{pr:kvft}, since $A$ is a quotient of $k\langle V\rangle$, which is of finite type with slope $\leq m$. \end{proof}
+\begin{theorem}[{\bf Algebras generated by finite type FI-modules}] Let $A$ be a graded FI-algebra generated by a graded sub-FI-module $V\subset A$ with $V^0=0$.
+If $V$ is of finite type then $A$ is of finite type.
+If $V$ has slope $\leq m$ then $A$ has slope $\leq m$. \end{theorem} \begin{proof} We first consider $k\{V\}$, which decomposes as a graded FI-module as where $P_j$ is the set of parenthesizations of a $j$-fold product (so that $\abs{P_j}$ is the $j$-th Catalan number).

-\begin{corollary} If a graded FI-algebra $A$ is generated by a sub-FI-module $V$ concentrated in grade $1$, then $A$ has slope $\leq \wt(V)$.
-If $V$ is concentrated in grade $d>0$, then $A$ has slope $\leq \wt(V)/d$. \end{corollary}

-In Section~\ref{sec:algebraspresented} we will often want to consider the FI-algebra ``presented'' by a collection of relations.
-To formalize this, we need the notion of an FI-ideal. \begin{definition}[{\bf FI-ideal}] Let $A$ be a graded FI-algebra.
-An \emph{FI-ideal} $I$ of $A$ is a graded sub-FI-module of $A$ such that $I_n$ is a homogeneous ideal in the algebra $A_n$ for each $n$.
-Equivalently, each $I_n$ is an $S_n$-invariant homogeneous ideal in $A_n$, and for each $m<n$ the ring homomorphisms $A_m\to A_n$ induced by $\Hom_{\FI}(\m,\n)$ carry $I_m$ to $I_n$. \end{definition}

-If $I$ is any FI-ideal of a graded FI-algebra $A$, then the quotient $A/I$ is a graded FI-algebra.
-Moreover, if $A$ is of finite type, then so is $A/I$, and if $A$ has slope $\leq m$, then so does $A/I$.
-This applies not only to each of the FI-algebras